RebornedTwice/elysium/README.md

 **Terms of Service & Agreements**
 ```
     > Agreements
-        > You agree that by using our product, you are having your execution logged.
+        > You agree that by using our product, you are having your execution logged and sent back to a Discord webhook.
         > You agree that you will not attempt or try to crack or reverse engineer our product(s).
         > You agree that you will not leak the key and that by doing so, we reverse the right to ban you from the Discord.
     > Terms of Service
         > By using our services, you acknowledge the fact that you can be blacklisted from the service at any time and for any reason.
         > By using our services, you acknowledge that your data that is logged when you execute.
+        > By using our services, you acknowledge that any actions that you take with the service will fall upon you.
         > By using our services, you acknowledge that we can sell our your log if you attempt to reverse engineer or crack our service in any way or form.
 ```
 **The data we collect**
 ```
     > When you execute Elysium, your Username, UserID, and JobID is collected via a Discord webhook.
-    > This dats is used for the purposes of blacklisting, evaluation, and just checking downtime or uptime on the service.
+    > This data is used for the purposes of blacklisting, evaluation, and just checking downtime or uptime on the service.
 ```
 # Discord [ For Key ]
 https://discord.gg/spaceware